seiya1223/techcasestudies/_drafts/2016-12-21-Mobile-DevOps-template.md

 ---
 layout: post
 title:  "Add title with customer name here"
-author: "Matt Zanner"
+author: "Add author name here"
 author-link: "#"
 #author-image: "{{ site.baseurl }}/images/authors/photo.jpg"
 date:   2016-05-19
-categories: [DevOps]
+categories: [Mobile DevOps]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: Add a short description of what this article is about.
+excerpt: Add a short description of what this article is about, helping a fellow developer understand why they would want to read it.
+What value will they get out of reading it?
+Focus on the problem or technologies and let that be the guiding light.
 language: The language of the article (e.g.: [English])
 verticals: The vertical markets this article has focus on (e.g.: [Energy, Manufacturing & Resources, Financial Services, Public Sector, “Retail, Consumer Products & Services”, Environmental, Communications/Media, Transportation & Logistics, Smart Cities, Agricultural, Environmental, Healthcare, Other])
 ---